gu-dsan6000/fall-2025-a06-sajc11/ANALYSIS.md

 ## Analysis Overview

-This follwing analysis summarizes the development, deployment, and execution of the Spark Log Analysis assignment (A06) for DSAN 6000.
+The following analysis summarizes the development, deployment, and execution of the Spark Log Analysis assignment (A06) for DSAN 6000.

 **Project Requirements:**